-GOVERNOR ROBERT P. CASEY MEMORIAL ORGAN AND TISSUE DONATION AWARENESS TRUST FUND a portion of your Pennsylvania tax refund.
+GOVERNOR ROBERT P. CASEY MEMORIAL ORGAN AND TISSUE DONATION AWARENESS TRUST FUND receive transplanted organs that save their lives.
+You can help this vital effort by contributing all or a portion of your Pennsylvania tax refund.
 Money from this fund will support educational programs that encourage people to become organ and tissue donors.

 Donating an organ is truly giving the gift of life.
-Each year, many Pennsylvanians are fortunate to receive transplanted organs that save their lives.
-You can help this vital effort by contributing all or
+Each year, many DEPARTMENT OF HEALTH Pennsylvanians are fortunate to